apache/nuttx/configs/launchxl-cc1312r1/README.txt

 LEDs
 ----

-  The LaunchXL-cc1312R1 and two LEDs controlled by software: DIO7_GLED (CR1) and DIO6_RLED (CR2).
+  The LaunchXL-cc1312R1 has two LEDs controlled by software:  DIO7_GLED (CR1) and DIO6_RLED (CR2).
 A high output value illuminates an LED.

     DIO7_GLED  CR1  High output illuminuates